-21. Are consumer policies subject to restrictions?
+23. Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
+Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 Consumer policies are restricted pursuant to several laws.
 For example, mandatory or unilaterally mandatory provisions in the Insurance Act (the latter is a series of provisions making void any agreement that, contrary to such provisions, adversely affects policyholders); and invalid provisions under the Consumer Contract Act.